 • dry cough-conjunctivitis and photophobia

-Large maculopapular, bright, can merge After 3-5 days of illness - behind the ears, along the hair.
-Then it goes down to the feet (in three days) Bruising and peeling 4 days before the first rashes and up to 5 days after they disappear.
-Vaccination - at 1 year old, 6 years old
+Large maculopapular, bright, may merge After 3-5 days of illness - behind the ears, along the hair.
+Then it goes down to the feet (in three days) Bruising and peeling 4 days before the first rash and up to 5 days after it disappears.
+Vaccination - at 1 year, 6 years

 Rubella 2-3 weeks